solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-44.md

 A `parabola` always has a `vertex`, either its `top point` or `bottom point`.
 If you draw a **vertical line** goes through the `vertex`, it can divided the graph into `two mirrored part`.

+## The `Concavity` of parabola
+- When it opens up, we also call it `Concave up`,
+- When it opens down, we also call it `Concave down`.

 ## [`Equation forms` of a Parabola](http://www.mathwarehouse.com/geometry/parabola/standard-and-vertex-form.php)

 There're two common forms of equation to express the parabola: